courtneygives/courtneygives.github.io/_posts/2016-07-10-score-cleaver.md

 ## What does it do, Courtney?

-It's a score-keeping app, specifically for the card game [Star Realms](http://www.starrealms.com/), a fairly simple deck building game that we like to play.
+It's a score-keeping app, specifically for the card game [Star Realms](http://www.starrealms.com/), a fairly simple deck building game we like to play.

 ![](/images/sc-2player.png){: width="200px"}
 ![](/images/sc-4player.png){: width="200px"}